lululxvi/deepxde/docs/demos/lorenz.inverse.rst

         dy3_x - y1 * y2 + C3 * y3,
     ]

 The first argument to ``Lorenz_system`` is the network input, i.e., the :math:`t`-coordinate.
-The second argument is the network output, i.e., the solution :math: y(t), but here we use ``y1, y2, y3`` as the name of the coordinates x, y, and z, which correspond to the columns of datapoints in the 2D array, :math:`y`.
+The second argument is the network output, i.e., the solution :math: y(x, y, z), but here we use ``y1, y2, y3`` as the name of the coordinates x, y, and z, which correspond to the columns of datapoints in the 2D array, :math:`y`.

 Next, we consider the initial conditions.
 We need to implement a function, which should return ``True`` for points inside the subdomain and ``False`` for the points outside.
-In our case, the point :math:`t` of the initial condition is :math:`t = 0`.

 .. code-block:: python

     def boundary(_, on_initial):
     return on_initial

-Then the initial conditions are specified using the computational domain, initial function and boundary.
+Then the initial conditions are specified using the computational domain, initial function, and boundary.
 The argument ``component`` refers to if this IC is for the first component (:math:`x`), the second component (:math:`y`), or the third component (:math:`z`).
+Note that in our case, the point :math:`t` of the initial condition is :math:`t = 0`.

 .. code-block:: python